joao-rafael/joao-rafael/README.md

 ### Hello World 👋

-I'm a web dev at [Sidia](https://www.sidia.com/) a part-time masters CS Student with some repositories.
+I'm a web dev at [Sidia](https://www.sidia.com/) and a part-time masters CS Student with some repositories.

 - 🌱 I’m currently learning Android with Koltin and Angular
 - 👯 I’m still learning how to colaborate to open-source projects